MicrosoftDocs/visualstudio-docs/docs/ide/report-a-problem.md

 ---
-title: "Understanding Report a Problem in Visual Studio"
+title: "Overview: Report a Problem in Visual Studio"
-description: "Provides and overview of Report a Problem, problem states and defintions" ms.date: 11/12/2018 ms.prod: visual-studio-dev15 ms.technology: vs-acquisition ms.prod: visual-studio-dev15
+description: "Provides an overview of the Report a Problem tool, and includes problem states and definitions" ms.date: 11/15/2018 ms.prod: visual-studio-dev15 ms.technology: vs-acquisition ms.prod: visual-studio-dev15 ms.topic: conceptual
-ms.topic: conceptual
-author: Seiyer
+author: seaniyer
 ms.author: seiyer
-manager: DougE
+manager: douge
 ms.workload:
   - "multiple"
 ---
-# Understanding Report a Problem
+# Overview: Report a Problem

-Report a problem enables the Visual Studio developer community to submit issues.
+The Report a Problem tool enables the Visual Studio developer community to submit issues.
 Each one of your problem reports becomes a work item in our core engineering system, empowering you to engage directly with our product teams to help us identify and resolve impactful issues.
 Your feedback submitted with rich diagnostic information is critical to improving the Visual Studio product family.
 We really appreciate you taking the time to report problems.

 In addition, vote on feedback from other community members to bring  more attention and help fix it faster.

 ## Problem status

 After you report a problem, states indicate where your submissions are in their lifecycle.
 As Microsoft teams review your feedback, they set it with an appropriate state.
-Track the progress of your problem reports by referencing the states listed below, along with their meaning and color indicators.
+Track the progress of your problem reports by referencing the following states listed below, along with their meaning and color indicators.

 ![New state for problem reporting on Developer Community](../ide/media/ProblemStates/New.jpg)